 All vehicles, other than small trailers weighing less that 1,000 lbs., will require a surety bond, if there is inadequate proof of ownership.
 If the buyer requires a surety bond to obtain title to a vehicle, they can stop by the nearest DMV office and pick-up a Surety Bond (No Proof of Ownership) packet.

-The vehicle must be inspected(Form 811) by a representative of the Division of Motor Vehicles or 3rd Party Inspector or a law enforcement officer.
+The vehicle must be inspected(Form 811) by a representative of the Division of Motor Vehicles or 3rd Party Inspector.
 The purpose of the inspection is to verify the vehicle identification number and the identity of the vehicle.
 An individual may obtain a special one-way trip permit from DMV for the purpose of bringing the vehicle to a DMV office for inspection.